char-lie-ho/COMM2216-user-document/docs/instructionSet3.md

 You can enhance user engagement in your server by creating personalized emojis and stickers.
 This section will walk you through the process of creating and empower others in your server to contribute.

-!!!
-Note

 Emojis are small icons for quick emotions.
 Stickers are large, detailed images for customized expression.

 ## Access Emoji and Sticker Management Panel